Please click here for our primary site for students in grade 8 and younger, including elementary school students!

 Click here for the list of Middle School History Bowl Regional Tournament Sites for 2018-2019!

 The National History Bowl offers a competition for teams at the middle school level in the form of the Middle School History Bowl.
-Some tournaments in the 2018-2019 academic year will have a dedicated middle school division.
+Some events in the 2020-2021 academic year will have a dedicated middle school division.
 Note though that at all tournaments middle schoolers are always welcome to compete in the Junior Varsity Division.
 The Middle School History Bowl National Championships now requires prior qualifying!

 This can be done in one of three ways: